Republican candidate accused of looking for dirt on Democrats says he was just accessing public info

 ForeWarn did not respond to multiple requests for information from BG Independent News.

-However, emails shared between a Democratic candidate for another office and ForeWarn show that the real estate platform was aware of Rose’s improper searches for information on candidates Jan Materni and Jeremy Schroeder.
+However, emails shared between Democratic candidate Jan Materni and ForeWarn show that the real estate platform was aware of Rose’s improper searches for information on Materni, who is running for state representative, and county recorder candidate Jeremy Schroeder.

 During an initial conversation on Monday, Rose said he had not searched names of political opponents.
 However, when confronted Tuesday with the emails between ForeWarn and Materni, Rose would not say if he had searched for the two Democratic candidates.